 One side-effect is we'll have to go back to calling them "sweets".

 The company behind the wildly successful Candy Crush Saga mobile games franchise already has its mitts on the European trademark for the word "candy" and is now awaiting approval for its application for the same thing in the US.
-"We have trademarked the word 'CANDY' in the EU, as our IP is constantly being infringed and we have …
+"We have trademarked the word 'CANDY' in the EU, as our IP is constantly being infringed and we …

 One side-effect is we'll have to go back to calling them "sweets".